-These symptoms ONLY happen the 1-2 weeks before their menstrual period starts.
+These symptoms ONLY happen 1-2 weeks before their menstrual period starts.
 So the symptoms look like a severe mood disorder, but they are only present in that premenstrual window.

 We know that PMDD is caused by an abnormal brain reaction to normal changes in hormones across the cycle.
 HORMONE LEVELS ARE NORMAL IN PMDD, but the brain cannot adapt to the normal monthly changes for an unknown reason.

-PMDD is a suspected genetic disorder with symptoms often worsening over time and around reproductive events including menarche, ovulation, pregnancy, birth, miscarriage, and perimenopause.
+PMDD is a suspected genetic disorder with symptoms often worsening over time and around reproductive events, including menarche, ovulation, pregnancy, birth, miscarriage, and perimenopause.

 Updated 16 November, 2019 by Tory Eisenlohr-Moul, PhD